 How to use GUAM Seaweed Muds DIY

 You want to look for at-home solutions with ingredients you can understand like GUAM muds.
 They list out all of their ingredients on their site and describe how they are procured plus their benefits.
 Treat your skin inside and out with a product that will not leave you wondering whether it will be good for your skin.

 - You do not have to remove all of your clothing.
 You can wear a bikini, just your bottoms, or go completely naked.
 A quality spa will be very professional and you do not have to worry about exposing yourself.
 The esthetician will communicate with you on how to cover yourself for your treatment.

 - Sit back and relax.
-Your therapist will leave you for up to half an hour to allow the treatment to permeate your skin.
+Your therapist will leave you for up to half an hour to allow the solution to permeate your skin.
 Some spas give the option of additional services like a scalp massage while you wait.

-- When your time is up, your spa therapist will unwrap you and either rinse you off or point you to shower so you can remove any excess scrub of ingredients on your skin.
+- When your time is up, your spa therapist will unwrap you and either rinse you off or point you to separate shower so you can remove any excess scrub of ingredients on your skin.